OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/export.md

                  bundle
 ```

-The `ll-builder export` command creates a directory named `appid` in the project root directory, checks out the local build cache to this directory, and produces a `bundle` format package according to the build result.
+The `ll-builder export` command creates a directory named `appid` in the project root directory, then checks out the local build cache to this directory, and produces a `bundle` format package according to the build result.

-An example of `ll-builder export` command is as follows:
+An example of the `ll-builder export` command is as follows:

 ```bash
 ll-builder export